 A recent study by University of California, Riverside, and University of Iowa reveals that 30.5% of Alexa top 10K websites use anti-adblock scripts to detect adblock users.
-You might be surprised by such a great number.
+This great number might surprise you.
 The thing is that not all the websites “show” they are using anti-adblock scripts.
-While some of them might block content with adblock or paywalls, others are using anti-adblockers silently – they detect adblockers and either switch ads or report statistics to their back-end servers.
+While some of them might block content with adblock or paywalls, others are using anti-adblockers silently.
+They detect ad blockers and either switch ads or report statistics to their back-end servers.

-The researchers state that their results show that anti-adblockers are much more pervasive than previously reported.
+The researchers state that anti-adblockers are much more pervasive than previously reported.
 Their anti-adblock detection results are approximately 5-52× more than in prior studies.
 The researchers manually inspected 1000 websites.
 They found that 66 websites have visible reactions (warnings) and 934 don’t, which indeed represents a huge disparity.

 The research found news and media websites are much more likely to use anti-adblockers, as advertising is a key source of income for such publications.
 The investigation also showed that most websites choose to outsource anti-adblocking to dedicated third-party anti-adblocking service providers.

-The research team also revealed some techniques used to maximize the chances of detecting adblocker.
+The research team revealed some techniques used to maximize the chances of detecting an ad blocker.
 One of the approaches is called a “bait”.
 Baits are elements, images, or scripts which are being monitored and stored.
 All the information is used to understand how the ads are filtered.

-Some scripts use the “pixel” technique, which loads a small piece of an image and then drops a browser cookie for future inter-domain ad re-targeting.
-This ad re-targeting technique allows publishers to ensure that their ads are served only to people who have previously visited their site.
-The pixel often contains ads-related keywords in its URL path, and therefore can be used as a bait object to detect adblockers.
+Some scripts use the “pixel” technique.
+It loads a small piece of an image and then drops a browser cookie for future inter-domain ad re-targeting.
+This ad re-targeting technique allows publishers to ensure that they serve ads only to people who have previously visited their site.
+The pixel often contains ads-related keywords in its URL path, and therefore can be used as a bait object to detect ad blockers.
 Most of these scripts also silently report adblocking.

 The full report is available here.

-And we kindly remind you that in case you face any ads while using Free Adblocker Browser, you can report a problem by tapping on Adblocking in a 3-dot menu while using a browser or write us an email at [email protected]
+Free Adblocker Browser team kindly reminds you that in case you face any ads while using Free Adblocker Browser, you can report a problem by tapping on Adblocking in a 3-dot menu while using a browser or write us an email at [email protected]